 I was really dreading going to Bali.
 First of all we

-arriving in the middle of the night and staying near a prison (is that safer because everyone’s locked up?
+arriving in the middle of the night and staying near a prison

 Or more dangerous because it’s probably in a bad neighborhood?
 I couldn’t decide), and secondly